Back to Blog

 Use Claude Code for application development.
 When you're building features, refactoring codebases, or doing architectural work that spans multiple files, Claude's stronger performance on SWE-Bench and better codebase awareness make it the better choice.

 For teams working across both domains, having both tools available makes sense.
-The cost of a subscription to each is negligible compared to developer time, and picking the right tool for each task will save hours every week.
+The cost of a subscription to each is small compared to developer time, and picking the right tool for each task will save hours every week.

 What doesn't make sense is choosing based on brand or marketing.
 The 12-point Terminal-Bench gap is real, and so is Claude's advantage on multi-file reasoning.
 Match the tool to the task.